 - Platelet count

 - Fluorescent antibody study

 - Eat regular meals

 Ayurvedic Medicines promise a complete cure without any complications.

 - Vaccines are recommended for travel outside and during epidemic outbreaks.

-- At-risk travelers should drink only boiled or bottled water and eat well cooked food.
+- At-risk travellers should drink only boiled or bottled water and eat well-cooked food.

 - Adequate water treatment, waste disposal

 - Protection of food supply from contamination